Smartphones Are Making Us Dumber. Here's How To Fight Back.

 And yes, I used to be a smartphone addict.
 I used to scroll social media until 3 am on a regular basis.
 I used to check it every few minutes.
 These days, my attitude to my phone could not be more different.
 I use it when I have a defined purpose, not to fill time.
 I treat it as a tool, not a form of entertainment.
 I leave it at home most of the time when I go out, and it’s common for me to not even look at it until late evening.

 1. To save time.
 The average person spends 120 minutes a day on social media.
 Or at least, that's according to self-reported data which is almost definitely on the low side.
 I used to spend about 3-4 hours a day on it.

 2. To preserve my ability to focus and do deep work.
 This was a huge motivator.
 I had long felt the tangible impact on my concentration.
 Keeping my brain running at the highest level is my priority and feeling like a junkie who craves the next notification was unhelpful.
-I need to be able to focus on difficult tasks for long periods of time, without wanting to check Facebook.
-Writing a 2000 word post like this one used to take 8-12 hours, now it takes 3-4 and the same goes for my work as a freelancer.

 Here's a wonderful quote from Mihaly Csikszentmihalyi which is relevant: